-For Alternative 2, the effects of extending the sunset provision are mixed.
+For Preferred Alternative 2, the effects of extending the sunset provision are mixed.
 On the one hand, extending the sunset provision would require the Council to revisit its decision, again, and determine whether the management approach for separate federal for-hire and private angling components should be continued.
 On the other hand, the potential benefits that may result from continuing separate management measures for each component of the recreational sector would be diminished through extending the sunset provision.
 The range of management measures available would be restricted to those the Council could develop and implement before the next sunset occurs.
 Furthermore, any distinct management approaches applied to a component would cease at the time of the sunset.
-Thus, a plan amendment that takes as much time to develop as the term of the season structure or bag limit may be possible to enact for the short-term (these may be modified through a framework action), management approaches such as those under consideration in Amendments 41 and 42, which would require a longer time frame to develop, may not be feasible under the constraints of a sunset provision.
+Thus, a plan amendment that takes as much time to develop as the term of the sunset would become irrelevant and not be implemented.
+For example, while changes to the season structure or bag limit may be possible to enact for the short-term (these may be modified through a framework action), management approaches such as those under consideration in Amendments 41 and 42, which would require a longer time frame to develop, may not be feasible under the constraints of a sunset provision.